Internet Explorer is not compatible with the payment feature on this site.

 CalArts' Visual Storytelling Portfolio Development Workshop is an eight-week online intensive designed to equip you with the tools necessary to achieve clear and engaging storytelling in your work.
 Some topics will include: character and specificity, composition, layout, staging, gesture, clarity, and fundamentals of storyboarding.
 Through various assignments, you will observe from life as well as film, work within the parameters of a "script", utilize your own original stories, and create strong story-driven work for your portfolios.

 Assignments will vary from literal to abstract and will push you to break down stories into their simplest parts.
 Quality of drawing is not the focus in this course, but rather efficiency and clarity in drawing.
 Use of real media for assignments is not required but highly encouraged.
 Lectures to include demos, film clips and examples from art and media.

 Portfolio Development Workshop class sessions and critiques are not live streamed.
 You are free to access the class materials each week at your convenience.
 You will work on your assignments on your own time and upload them to the class module on Access, a CalArts online learning platform, by a set deadline.
 At the end of the week, the instructor will give you direct feedback on submitted assignments with video critiques.
 Lectures and video critiques are pre-recorded.

 The demand for portfolio development workshops is very high, and you are strongly advised to submit your application materials as soon as possible.
 Please be advised that in the event that a class reaches capacity we will cease reviewing applications, which can happen at any time.
 Materials submitted after the deadline—or when application reviews are ceased—will be considered only if space remains or becomes available.

-Enrollment in this workshop is based on the review of:
+Enrollment in the this workshop is based on the instructors' review of: